0.8 C

 The church, often referred to simply as Maria Church (officially S:ta Maria Magdalena kyrka), is a historic landmark situated at Hornsgatan, nestled between Mariatorget and Slussen on Södermalm in Stockholm.
 Dedicated to Saint Mary Magdalene, this church is a notable part of the Maria Magdalena parish in the Diocese of Stockholm and is recognized as a cultural heritage site.

-Origins and Development
+Origins and development

 Construction of the church began in the late 1600s, with its completion in 1635.
 Over the centuries, the church has undergone significant transformations, with contributions from several renowned architects.
 Notably, Nicodemus Tessin the Elder designed additions in the 17th century.
 After a devastating fire in 1759, Carl Johan Cronstedt led the renovation efforts, giving the church its present appearance.

-Architectural Features
+Architectural features

 The architectural style of Maria Magdalena Church reflects elements of Baroque and Rococo, characterized by a slender spire designed by Tessin the Younger.
 The church’s interior, renovated in the Rococo style by Cronstedt, features elegant furnishings and artwork.
-The altarpiece, depicting the Adoration of the Shepherds, is a masterpiece by artist Louis Masreliez, crafted around 1800.
+Moreover, the altarpiece, depicting the Adoration of the Shepherds, is a masterpiece by artist Louis Masreliez, crafted around 1800.

-The church’s exterior includes a yellow plastered façade, red sandstone base, and copper-clad roof.
+The church’s exterior includes a yellow plastered façade, a red sandstone base, and a copper-clad roof.
 Upon entering, visitors are greeted by a gray-painted wooden floor adorned with a pink textile carpet in the central aisle.
 Brass lighting fixtures from the 17th century decorate the walls, while intricately designed brass chandeliers hang from the vaulted ceiling.

-Organ and Music Tradition
+Organ and music tradition

 The church boasts a remarkable organ, originally built in 1878 and expanded in subsequent years.
 It is one of Sweden’s largest late-Romantic instruments.
 The church has a rich musical tradition.
 A lineage of organists dates back to 1641.
 Moreover, the church regularly hosts concerts that delight both locals and tourists.

-Legacy and Burial Ground
+Legacy and burial ground

 Surrounding the church is a historic cemetery dating back to the 1350s.
 It features the final resting places of notable figures such as poets Evert Taube and Erik Johan Stagnelius.
 The cemetery also includes the grave of actor Gösta Krantz.

-Nearby Attractions Around Maria Magdalena Church
+Nearby attractions around Maria Magdalena Church

 While visiting Maria Magdalena Church, take the opportunity to explore the nearby attractions in the vibrant Södermalm district of Stockholm: